 If you aren’t sure where to start, use a metafinder that pulls in content from multiple repositories, such as SUNY’s Openly Available Sources Integrated Search (OASIS).
 If you are looking for open textbooks, try the Open Textbook Library.
 If you are looking for videos, start with YouTube or Vimeo.
-A more comprehensive list of OER repositories can be found in the Appendices for this text.
+A more comprehensive list of OER repositories can be found in the following pages.

 Start by searching with basic keywords, such as "psychology" or "abnormal psychology," rather than specific terms, such as “mental disorders."